Labour keep control in West Yorkshire

 Both Labour and the Conservatives gained three seats each in Leeds.

-Labour now has 61 seats in Leeds and the Conservatives 22.
-The Liberal Democrats lost three seats and now have six, while Independents are down two to eight and the Greens lost one of its three seats.
+Labour now has 61 seats in Leeds and the Conservatives have 22.

+The Liberal Democrats lost three seats and now have six, while the Independents are down two to eight, and the Green Party lost one of its three seats.

 Leeds City Council leader Judith Blake said dealing with austerity was top of her agenda.

-"This is becoming and incredibly successful city and really getting recognition for the work we are doing here," she said.
+"This is becoming an incredibly successful city and really getting recognition for the work we are doing here," she said.

 "But we know that there are too many people who don't have access to everything that we have on offer so absolutely our priority is to make sure that Leeds is an attractive place to come and create jobs."